Meet our Team

 Youness El Issmaeli

 • Youness is a devoted Ph.D. student in the Energy and Materials Sciences program at the Université du Québec à Trois-Rivières, studying under the supervision of renowned Professor Bruno G. Pollet.
-As a novice in the field of green hydrogen production, Youness is dedicated to utilizing his knowledge and abilities to support the Green Hydrogen Division’s goal of creating eco-friendly energy solutions.
+As a novice in the field of clean hydrogen production, Youness is dedicated to utilizing his knowledge and abilities to support the Clean Hydrogen Division’s goal of creating eco-friendly energy solutions.

 • Youness embarked on his academic path in Morocco, where he obtained his University Diploma of Technology (DUT) in Chemical Engineering at the École Supérieure de Technologie of Fez in 2016.
 He pursued further education at the Faculté des Sciences Dhar El Mahraz of Fez, earning his professional bachelor’s degree in Chemical Engineering in 2017, and accomplished his master’s degree in Materials and Chemical Engineering at the Faculté des Sciences et Techniques of Fez in 2019.